Skip to main content

 Anonymous-valid Address is verified (bit) Encrypted receipt: identities of both

-isVerified(addr) == true parties, decryptable only by participants
+(private) isVerified(addr) == true parties, decryptable only by participants

-+ optional regulatory escrow key
++ optional regulatory escrow key.

 Public Address is verified + public Full name, jurisdiction, credentials,

-identity claim (plaintext) track record – world-readable
+identity claim (plaintext) track record – world-readable.

 Contract Contract address is verified; Deployer's identity is the contract's